A Brain-Boosting Buffet

 IN WITH THE GOOD

-In a study in the March 2015 issue of Alzheimers & Dementia, researchers compared the effects of the three diets on the risk of Alzheimers disease (AD) among 923 people, ages 58 to 98.
+In a study in the March 2020 issue of Alzheimer's & Dementia, researchers compared the effects of the three diets on the risk of Alzheimer's disease (AD) among 923 people, ages 58 to 98.
 Compared to participants with low adherence to the diets, those who strictly followed any of these three eating plans significantly lowered their risk of AD.
 However, even those with only moderate adherence to the MIND diet, but not the Mediterranean or DASH diets, saw reductions in AD risk.

 The MIND diet specifically emphasizes green leafy vegetables and berries for brain health.
 In general, any plant foods that are vibrant in colorblueberries, strawberries, sweet potatoes and green leafy vegetablesare rich in important nutrients that may benefit your brain, Kirkpatrick says.